-Studying in Australia as a disabled student is about joy and intellectual growth, regardless of your mental or physical health.
+Studying in Australia as a student with disabilities is about joy and intellectual growth, regardless of your mental or physical health.
 Universities in Australia embrace values of equality and celebrate the diversity of all kinds in higher education to guarantee everyone an optimal learning environment.
 In addition, education authorities are fully committed to providing support through effective and concrete strategies.

-The range of services that disabled students need is wide and often specific to an individual, and sometimes unintentionally universities’ disability support services may not live up to students’ needs.
+The range of services that students with disabilities need is wide and often specific to an individual, and sometimes unintentionally universities’ disability support services may not live up to students’ needs.
 They will require a record of your specific needs related to your disabilities to be able to adjust their support policies and accordingly initiate proper action.

 Plus the way these services are delivered in Australia may be quite different to what you’d expect in your home country.
 For example, if you interpret through signs, then you must know that in Australia sign interpreters use the Australian Sign Language (AUSLAN).

 With that in mind, it is essential you get to know well in time what does your chosen University in Australia provide to students with disabilities in terms of both learning assistance and your easy movement around campus.
 Also, it is very important to be aware of your legal rights as a student with disabilities in Australia.

 This guide will help you define what specific needs you will submit to the disability support service running at your university and will help them effectively meet your disability-related demands.
 Since this information is often vague on the web and students usually have a problem to properly comprehend it, in this page you will find everything you need to know about studying in Australia with disabilities.

 My rights as a student with disabilities in Australia?

 The Australian government works hard on providing students with disabilities equal opportunities to attend tertiary education.
 Laws are the basis of their commitment to protect and promote equity principles in education.